nirmitshetty/job-portal/backend/README.md

 # Database

-To access the current db, connect us.
+To get access to the existing db, connect with us.

 Export collections from the db: https://www.mongodb.com/docs/compass/current/import-export/